|

 re-sited.
 But what about the suffering of the town as a whole if

-this is the sight to greet visitors?
+this is the sight that greets visitors?

 It has been suggested that